Can I get a credit card with a CCJ?

 How long after satisfying a CCJ can I get credit?

-If you can, it’s probably wise to wait at least six months after you’ve satisfied your CCJ before you apply for credit.
-This gives you some time to start rebuilding your credit history, by maintaining your repayments (on time, every time).
-Also, applying too soon could give lenders the impression that you are struggling financially, which could put them off.
+If you can, wait at least six months after you’ve satisfied your CCJ before you apply for credit.
+This gives you time to start rebuilding your credit history by maintaining your payments (on time, every time).